jamesplease/router-comparison/README.md

 Some libraries provide an abstraction to be used in your template to generate links that are automagically hooked up to the router.

-This feature is super rad, if you haven't used it before!
+This feature is super rad – if you haven't used it before you should play with one of the routers that support it.

 ##### Thoughts

-So, so good.
-But out of scope for a standalone router, I think.
-I plan to build a version of StateRouter exclusively for Backbone apps, and it will have template features.
+So, so good, but out of scope for a standalone router, I think.
+I plan to build a version of StateRouter exclusively for Backbone apps, and it will have templating features like this.

 ### `.active` links